Travel: To Robe

 The Ninnes family continued their journey south travelling, I presume, close by the banks of the Murray River.
 There are a number of entries from the Thomas Ninnes diaries that describe the Ninnes party’s journey along the Murray and down the coast and I’ve included some extracts in this story.

 We take the modern-day version of the cable ferry at Wellington.
 Our men stay put in the mini bus and make no effort to pull on any cables.
-Nevertheless, we make it across the river in no time and drive on to Meningie, where we make a morning tea stop.
+Nevertheless, we make it across the river in no time and drive on to Meningie, where we stop for morning tea.

-We went through the desert, a scrubby, sandy poor country to Salt Creek where Malady Martin Murdered Maria Nanaman (???) for her money and buried her in a wombat hole.
-We reached Maria (???)
-Creek where the blacks murdered and ate the crew of a wrecked ship in the early days.
-Reached Tilley Flats.
-Our cat we took from the Burra we lost here.
-Possibly killed with wild dogs of something of the kind.
+We went through the desert, a scruby, sandy pore country to Salt Creek where Malady Martin Murdered Maria Manaman an old servant for her money and buried her in a wombat hole We reached Maria Creek where the blacks murdered and ate the crew of a wrecked ship in the early days Reached Tilleys Flats Our cat we took from the Burra we lost here Possibly kild by the wild dogs of something At the hind part of the dray we had a coope of fowls Feed and watered them in a trough outside of the bars of the coope

 We pass the Salt Creek settlement, which appears to consist of only a general store (which may or may not be operating) then turn for a lunch stop beside Pipe Clay Lake, a desolate looking salt flat, to my eye.

 A little further on we stop by Chinamans Well, a feat of early engineering by the Chinese.
 (Though there are some who dispute the well was built by the Chinese at all.)
 This area was on the route the Chinese immigrants made from South Australia to the Victorian goldfields.
-Maybe everybody else in the world already knew this, but the Chinese used to land in South Australia and travel to Victorian to avoid the £10 poll tax imposed by Victoria.
+Maybe everybody else in the world already knew this, but the Chinese used to land in South Australia and travel to Victorian to avoid a £10 poll tax imposed by Victoria on the Chinese immigrants only.
 In terms of high taxes, it seems like Victoria has always been a leader.
 (South Australia eventually followed Victoria’s lead on the poll tax, and that eventually shut down the Chinese migration route through South Australia, as they then travelled directly to Victoria.)

 For us, onward to Kingston and then to Robe.
 We’ll meet up with the Ninnes journey in a couple of days when we’re back on our bikes.